1byxero/Deep-Learning-Implementations/README.md

-# Deep-Learning-Implementations
+# Deep Learning Algorithms
-Implementation of few famous Deep Learning Algorithms in pytorch
+Implementation of famous Deep Learning Algorithms in pytorch

-#### 1. Audio Denoising using Fully connected network completed
-Implemented a fully connected neural network to learn mask to denoise audio having chip eating noise

-#### 2. Hello World of Deep Learning Completed
+#### 1. Hello World of Deep Learning
 Implemented a fully connected neural network to classify handwritten digits.
 Further explored which node in different layers are firing for different kinds of digits

+#### 2. Audio Denoising using Fully connected network completed
+Implemented a fully connected neural network to learn mask to denoise audio having chip eating noise

 #### 3. Audio Denoising using 1D CNN implemented
 Implemented a 1D convolutional neural network to learn mask to denoise audio having chip eating noise